 - Some facilities may wish to consider an employee of the company who performs background check services to be the PSP Submitter in order to incorporate the PSP submission of affected individuals who are facility employees into the normal background check processes.

 - Some facilities with multiple contracts that involve affected individuals may wish to consider identifying an employee in the contracted company to be the PSP Submitter in order to incorporate the PSP submission of affected individuals who are employees of the contract company.

 Regardless of who submits information about affected individuals, CISA does not encourage the transmission of Personally Identifiable Information (PII) about affected individuals via email.
-CISA encourages Authorizers to establish user roles and groups so that information submitted about affected individuals under Option 1 or Option 2 is accomplished with minimal risk.
+CISA encourages Authorizers to establish user roles and groups (see below) so that information submitted about affected individuals under Option 1 or Option 2 is accomplished with minimal risk.

 Bulk Upload vs. Individual Input

 Facilities with few affected individuals may choose to input names individually into the CSAT PSP Application; however, those with a large number of affected individuals may choose to take advantage of the bulk upload feature.